xyz745/FairGenerate/Readme.txt

 In this work, we used the publically available dataset.
-We have uploaded the dataset except for the below three due to size limit constraints.
+We have uploaded the dataset in the **Dataset folder** except for the below three due to size limit constraints.
 They can be obtained from the below URLs.

 Home Credit - https://www.kaggle.com/c/home-credit-default-risk
 MEPS15 - https://gitlab.liris.cnrs.fr/otouat/MEPS-HC/-/blob/main/h181.csv